rocksolidwebdesign/AweCMS/README.txt

 chmod 755 install.sh
 ./install.sh

 And that's it.

+There is  also a windows version  called `install.bat`.
+This version  is however,  significantly  less  dynamic than  its Linux style cousin and you'll probably need to edit this one by hand to add your MySQL root password.

-If this doesn't work for some  reason, or if you're  on windows  for example,  then you  just need  to be aware of one or two things.
-AweCMS needs a database and some initial tables, mostly for two reasons...
-A) so that you can log in to the admin area  and B) so the frontend CMS doesn't go bonkers because it can't find a default home page.
+If neither of  these work then you just need  to be aware of one or two things.
+AweCMS  needs a database and some initial tables and rows, mostly for two reasons...
+    A) so that  you can log in  to the admin area and
+    B) so the frontend CMS has a default home page

 Other than  having the  database, AweCMS  wants to  have two folders writable by the web server: